kalelmartinho/kalelmartinho/README.md

 kalelmartinho@github
 -------------------------
-💻 I am a self taught Data Scientist and a Machine Learning Developer 📚 I have a Bachelors in Computer Science from the University of Mumbai at India 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+💻 I am a self taught Data Scientist and a Machine Learning Developer 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
 🌱 Learning about Computer Vision and Machine Learning stuff